nuta/operating-system-in-1000-lines/website/en/03-overview.md

 In this book, we will implement the following major features:

 - **Multitasking**: Switch between processes to allow multiple applications to share the CPU.
-- **Exception handler**: Handle events requiring OS intervention, such as illegal instruction.
+- **Exception handler**: Handle events requiring OS intervention, such as illegal instructions.
 - **Paging**: Provide an isolated memory address space for each application.
-- **System call**: Allow applications to call kernel features.
+- **System calls**: Allow applications to call kernel features.
 - **Device drivers**: Abstract hardware functionalities, such as disk read/write.
 - **File system**: Manage files on disk.
 - **Command-line shell**: User interface for humans.